EGA-archive/ega-fuse/README.md

 username:ega-test-data@ebi.ac.uk
 password:egarocks
 ```

+`Note` : If no credential file were provided it will prompt the user for username and password.

 ### Troubleshoot fuseclient.sh
 Check the log file fuse-client-logs.log.
 If you see any error as `fuse: bad mount point /tmp/mnt: Transport endpoint is not connected.`, try running the command below